alexpaul/UIKit/bottom-sheet.md

 ## Files

-* `BottomSheetViewController`: the main view controller
+* `BottomSheetViewController`: the main view controller responsible for presenting the sheet
 * `BottomSheetView`: Presented bottom sheet written in SwiftUI
 * `BottomSheetDetailController`: hosts the SwiftUI View